mshideler/Group2/README.md

 # Group 2 Wineos

 # Topic
-The topic of this project is predicting the quality of wine based on envionmental factors such as geography, temperature and rainfall.
-Climate change is expected to have a dramatic impact on these variables in the future and as entheuastic wine drinkers, we hope to learn if this will have an impact on our preferred wine growing regions.
+The topic of this project is predicting the quality of wine based on environmental factors such as geography, temperature and rainfall.
+Climate change is expected to have a dramatic impact on these variables in the future and as enthusiastic wine drinkers, we hope to learn if this will have an impact on our preferred wine growing regions.
 Specifically we hope to learn:

 - Do higher temps and/or rainfall correlate with higher or lower quality wine?
 - What affect will future changes in rainfall and temps have on wine quality from various regions?